bowmasterd/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository.

+I am learning this so my friends can teach me to code.